 The way that these committees are to be established and run takes industrial relations back to the bad old days of works and liaison committees.

-- management will appoint the worker representatives. - management will chair the meetings and draw up the agenda.
+- management will appoint the worker representatives. - management will chair the meetings and draw up the worker health and safety representatives have no special training, no right to information and no powers to enforce decisions made by the committee.

 ACT